bmndc/nokia-leo/README.md

 ### KaiOS-specific
 - If you're setting up the phone for the first time with no SIM card, pre-installed apps such as WhatsApp, Facebook and Google apps may not appear in the app list or in KaiStore.
 After popping in a SIM, those apps will show up as normal.
 	- *KaiStore will show up in all circumstances, regardless of whether there's a SIM card inserted or not.*
+- WhatsApp: Upon getting the confirmation code needed to set up, you may be indefinitely stuck at Connecting WhatsApp... regardless of whether you're on Wi-Fi/mobile data or had a SIM in.
+Some suggested that pre-configuration files seem to have caused the issue and, in most cases, can be fixed with a factory reset.
+	- *[Temporarily putting your SIM in another phone to receive the code] may help as well.*
-- Since this phone features outdated Gecko 48.0a1 from 2016, without optimizations and new web technologies, some websites like Instagram and Uber refuse to load and the overall performance is unbearable. *Developers: check out Tom Barrasso's KaiOS.dev blog post [KaiOS App Optimization Tips]*
+- Since this phone features outdated Gecko 48.0a1 from 2016, without optimizations and new web technologies, some websites like Instagram and Uber refuse to load and the overall performance is unbearable. *Performance issues have been addressed on later versions, with the use of new Gecko, Gonk layer, ECMAScript 2021 and modern features like WebRender.*
 	- Built-in apps, such as Call logs, Contacts or Music, are written in performance-intensive React and not optimized, causing slow rendering and system lags if you store a large number of contacts, call logs, audio files or other items in a list.
-	- Performance issues have been addressed on later versions, with the use of new Gecko, Gonk layer, ECMAScript 2021 and modern features like WebRender.
-	- *For now you should opt for alternatives such as [arma7x's K-Music] in KaiStore if possible.*
+	- *If you're a developer, check out Tom Barrasso's KaiOS.dev blog post [KaiOS App Optimization Tips].*
 - No built-in Widevine DRM decoders, which means the phone is NOT capable of playing DRM-protected content from e.g. Spotify
 - Sending text messages don't automatically convert to MMS in group chats.
 You'll have to add a message subject or file attachment before sending to manually do so, otherwise your message will be sent separately to each individual in the thread.
 Receiving works flawlessly. *Group messaging over MMS has been properly implemented as a feature on later versions.*
 - If the Clock app is killed, alarms might be delayed, unable to go off or go off unexpectedly at the wrong time, even when the system clock is set correctly.
 Before going to bed, keep the Clock app on by locking the phone or closing the app only with the Back key AND not the End call key.